 1. Personal data – what is it?
 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by the General Data Protection Regulation (the “GDPR”).

 2. Who are we?
-For the purposes of this document, ‘we’ or ‘the church’ means the board of Olive Branch Bradford Ltd together with the senior leaders and volunteers carrying out functions in the life of the church.
+For the purposes of this document, ‘we’ or ‘the church’ means the board of Olive Branch Bradford Ltd together with the senior leaders and volunteers of Olive Branch Community Church.
 We are the data controller (contact details below).
 This means we are responsible for deciding how your personal data is processed by us, and for what purposes.

 3. How do we process personal data?
 Olive Branch Bradford Ltd complies with its obligations under the GDPR by:

 • keeping personal data up to date; • by storing and destroying it securely; • by not collecting or retaining excessive amounts of data; • by protecting personal data from loss, misuse, unauthorised access and disclosure • by not providing personal data to third parties, except where there is specific authorisation to do so; • by ensuring that appropriate technical measures are in place to protect personal data.

 We use personal data for the following purposes:–